-- serious operational challenges such as pump failures or main line breaks
+- Serious operational challenges such as pump failures or main breaks

-When a water supply emergency is declared, water use is severely restricted – or unavailable – and it may pertain to indoor use, outdoor use, or both.
+When a water supply emergency is issued, water use is severely restricted – or unavailable – and it may pertain to outdoor use, indoor use, or both.
+It is important that customers pay attention to any communications and alerts from the District via our multiple channels (emails, phone calls, website, print media, etc).
 Fines may be increased for water use violations and warning letters are not issued.

-If a water supply emergency affects the water available for indoor use, customers are asked to only use water for essential indoor purposes, such as drinking and limited flushing and bathing.
-Water should not be used for dish washing, laundry, in-home water features, and other non-essential purposes.
+Indoor use – If a water supply emergency affects the water available for indoor use, customers are asked to only use water for essential indoor purposes, such as drinking and limited flushing and bathing.
+Water should not be used for dish washing, laundry, in-home water features, and other nonessential purposes.

-If outdoor water use has been banned, any water used outdoors constitutes a violation of the water supply emergency and will result in fines and possible shut off of your water service.
+If outdoor water use has been banned, any water used outdoors constitutes a violation of the water supply emergency and can result in the shut off of your water service.

-Notice of a water supply emergency is given through a variety of methods, as appropriate for the situation.
-These include: phone calls, Eagle County Alert (EC Alert), email, electronic message boards, news releases, advertisements, messages on monthly billing statements, online forums, and posting on erwsd.org.
+Notice of a water supply emergency will be communicated through multiple channels including: phone calls, Eagle County Alert (EC Alert), email, electronic message boards, news releases, advertisements, messages on monthly billing statements, online forums, and posting on erwsd.org.

 For more information, contact Customer Service at 970-476-7480.